Pantanal cat: Characteristics

 The Pantanal cat is brown agouti on the back with a little darker spinal crest.
 In the face it has two transverse dark lines across each cheek.
 Its ears are reddish on their base, creamy-white on the outer side and bordered with a black band.
 Its throat is whitish and blending into orangish towards the sides and on the belly.
 It has some dark brown rosettes on the flanks and stripes on the legs between elbow and wrist.
 The tip of the tail and paws are black.
 It is about the size of a domestic cat.

 There is a single report of a wild melanistic individual from Brazil, although this coat pattern has also been observed in some captive specimens.

 Distribution and habitat

 Pantanal cats are found from sea level to 2000 m in east-central Brazil, Uruguay, and neighbouring regions of central South America (Bolivia, Paraguay and Argentina).
-Within this region, they inhabit a range of habitats from open grassland to dense forest, although they are specifically named for the Pantanal wetlands of Brazil, Bolivia and Paraguay.
+Within this region, they inhabit a range of habitats from open grassland to dense forest and dry forest, although they are specifically named for the Pantanal wetlands of Brazil, Bolivia and Paraguay.
 It has also been reported from agricultural land, and therefore must have some limited tolerance for human disturbance.